johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 These leaders typically mediate between the two cultural worlds of orality and literacy respectively.
 Consequently, their need is for textbooks that

--	*facilitate*, rather than hinder their movement and mediation between these cultures.
+-	facilitate, rather than hinder, mediation between these cultures.
--	are readily translatable into ethnic, mother-tongue languages.
+-	are readily translatable into mother-tongue languages.
--	reproducable and distributable in a manner that favours the econcomically marginalised and that energises missional activity.
+-	can be republished in a low-cost way that energises mission.

 ## A new publishing philosophy ##

-*Maize Plant Discipleship* has been formulated and published with a missional philosophy at its heart: to practically foster and facilitate a widespread adoption of Christian discipleship praxis, led by contextual African leaders and learners.
+*Maize Plant Discipleship* has been formulated and published with a missional, rather than commercial, philosophy: to practically foster and facilitate a widespread adoption of Christian discipleship praxis, led by contextual African leaders and learners.

----

-> **MPD is not a commercial publishing venture**.

-> Instead, MPD resources are licenced for reproduction under the terms of a *Creative Commons* licence.

----

-These licences allow MPD resources to be reproduced, re-published (e.g. translated) and re-distributed within a particular context, without breaching copyright.

-Providing any reproduction identifies the original author (and translators) and retains the licence as an integral element of the republication.
+Accordingly, MPD resources are being licenced for reproduction under the terms of a *Creative Commons* licence.
+This allow MPD resources to be reproduced, re-published (e.g. translated) and re-distributed within a particular context, without breaching copyright—providing any reproduction identifies the original author (and translators) *and* retains the licence as an integral element of the republication.

-In this way, the license respects and maintains the personal copyright of the author and of translators—yet also releases the tight, commercial grip of copyright owners and publishers.
+This respects and maintains the personal copyright of the author and translators, while also releasing the traditionally tight, commercial grip of copyright owners and publishers.

-## Publishing and distribution examples ##
+### Republishing ###

-Under this licensing arrangement, any missional group, denomination or agency wishing to publish MPD handbooks is permitted to—without any licensing cost—*providing they keep to the terms of the licence*.
+Under this licensing arrangement, any missional group, denomination or agency wishing to reproduce MPD handbooks is permitted to—without any licensing cost—*providing they keep to the terms of the licence*.

-The licence permits textbooks printed under licence to be sold or otherwise distributed by agencies that organise *translation, printing and distribution*, according to their own priorities and budgetary constraints.
+The licence permits textbooks reproduced under licence to be sold or otherwise distributed by agencies that organise *translation, printing and distribution*, according to their own priorities and budgetary constraints.
 This allows for a variety of methods by which MPD text books could be distributed.

 -	Example A : Training Seminars
 -	Example B : Denominational Bible School